jbeorse/docs/odk2-src/services-using.rst

 Initial Server Configuration
 -----------------------------------
 Before you are able to synchronize your data or application files, you will need to configure your server settings.
-Instructions are provided in the :ref:`deployment architect guide <services-setup-server-config>`.
+Instructions are provided in the :ref:`deployment architect guide <services-managing-server-config>`.

 .. _services-using-change-user: